 - A sweet one-liner

 For example, a ShipStation user, DateBox, displayed a sweet one-liner on their holiday-edition shipping box:

 Another ShipStation customer, Unzipped Citizen, a subscription underwear and sock club, also communicated their message of gratitude on the inside of their mailer box.
 They include their logo, website, and company address.

 Dennis Salazar, founder of Green Packaging Group designed and printed Unzipped Citizen’s boxes.
 He said he made sure the copy stood out on the box by choosing a white interior.
 Additionally, he placed the message on the lid to be appealingly visible for the person who opens the box.

 There’s a great deal of information here.
-Whether you are starting out, or considering changing or upgrading your shipping container, I hope this information helps you make shipping easier, more efficient and more profitable.
-For even more information on custom branded shipping experiences with shipping box and mailers, see the free ebook Brand Your Shipping: How to Overcome the Brand Dead Zone.
+Whether you are starting out, or considering changing or upgrading your shipping container, I hope this information helps you make shipping easier, more efficient, and more profitable.
+For even more information on custom branded shipping experiences with shipping boxes and mailers, see the free ebook Brand Your Shipping: How to Overcome the Brand Dead Zone.